+EV 201.
 PERSONAL EVANGELISM.
-EV 201.

 A basic course in personal evangelism to equip students for lifelong practice and leadership.
 Included are both the theory and the practice of personal evangelism.
 Various approaches and methodologies are utilized for personal equipping and for preparation for equipping others.
 Students are required to participate in personal soul-winning activities as part of the course of study.
-Two semester hours
+Two semester hours credit.

+EV 302.
 LEADING A CHURCH IN EVANGELISM.
-EV 302.